Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 Panthers Betting Insights

-- The Panthers have won 34 of their 63 games when favored on the moneyline this season (54.0%).
+- The Panthers have been favored on the moneyline 63 times this season, and have gone 34-29 in those games.

 Panthers vs Hurricanes Additional Info